If you’re writing patient education materials, it’s helpful to cut out syllables in your text for better readability.

 The final word

 Removing syllables isn’t the only readability technique to know.
-But it’s one to start using from now on when you’re writing plain English health content.
+But it’s one to start using from now on when you’re ensuring your content includes all the rules of plain English writing.

 Being aware of your syllable count also forces you to be more creative with your writing which benefits your skills in the long term.